iamntz/showcaser/README.md

 new ProjectManager( projects );
 ```

-Obviously enough, you can use whatever name you would like or even pass the object dirrectly! (although not recommended since will make the code harder to manage)
+Obviously enough, you can use whatever name you would like or even pass the object directly! (although not recommended since will make the code harder to manage)

 ### Can I add other screen sizes?
 Yes!